ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-03-15-The-Problematic-CISSP.md

 It's a bizarre reality, perpetuated by misunderstanding. <br>

-WHen I took my pre-asssesment for the CISSP, I missed a passing score by 2%.
+When I took my pre-asssesment for the CISSP, I missed a passing score by 2%.
 My weakest domain was no surprise to me - application development.

 I scored 100% in 5 of the 8 domains but 30% in App Dev.
 AGAIN, absolutely no surprise.